BrianJomo/Quiz-board-Project/README.md

 * CSS - which was used to style the web pages.

-* JavaScript - Which was used to make web pages interactive.
+* JavaScript - Which was used to make the web pages interactive with the client-side and server-side.

 ## Reference